burnettcj1966/Home-Security-System-with-Ultrasonic-Sensor/README.md

 # Home-Security-System-with-Ultrasonic-Sensor
 Simple home security application that detects anomalies using HC-SR04 Ultrasonic Sensor.
-Initializes 10 second countdown to seven segment display, resulting in sounding of active buzzer.
+If the sensor is triggered, the system uses a seven segment display and active buzzer to produce a 10-second countdown that ends with an emergency siren.

 # Hardware:
 * Arduino Uno or equivalent (Elegoo UNO R3)